ADNANCH21/IMAD5112A1/README.md

-Title: Historical Age Matcher: An Educational Android App Purpose of the App:
+Title: Historical Age Matcher

+Purpose of the App:
-The Historical Age Matcher app aims to provide an engaging and educational experience for students by allowing them to compare their ages to famous historical figures.
+The purpose of this app aims to provide an engaging and educational experience for students by allowing them to compare their ages to famous historical figures.
 The primary objective is to foster an interest in history while also making learning fun and interactive.
 By connecting students with historical figures through a personalized experience, the app seeks to spark curiosity and facilitate learning beyond traditional classroom settings.

 Design Considerations:
 1. User Interface (UI) Design:
 •	The UI design prioritizes simplicity and engagement to ensure ease of use for students of all ages.